facebookresearch/ParlAI/projects/recipes/README.md

 You may talk with our models.
 The 2.7B can be interacted with on a 16gb P100 GPU or better.
 The 9.4B parameter model requires at least two 32gb V100 GPUs to interact with.

+**Safety** We have studied improved safety from toxic language ([Dinan et al., 2019b](http://parl.ai/projects/dialogue_safety/), much work remains to be done.
+While we have made our models publicly available, and added a safety layer to the interaction, we have not mitigated all safety issues.
+We believe their release can help the community work together to understand further and fix these issues, and we recommend their use for that line of research.

 **90M**
 ```
 python parlai/scripts/safe_interactive.py -t blended_skill_talk -mf zoo:blender/blender_90M/model